USCbiostats/.github/profile/README.md

 [cit:](https://github.com/USCbiostats/cit) Causal Inference Testing; </br>
 [fdrci:](https://github.com/USCbiostats/fdrci)	Permutation-Based FDR Point and Confidence Interval Estimation; </br>
 [LUCIDus:](https://github.com/USCbiostats/LUCIDus)	Latent and Unknown Cluster Analysis using Integrated Data; </br>
-[xtune:](https://github.com/USCbiostats/xtune) Lasso and Ridge Regression with differential penalization based on prior knowledge. </br>
+[xtune:](https://github.com/USCbiostats/xtune) Lasso and Ridge Regression with differential penalization based on prior knowledge; </br>
+[AnnoQ](https://github.com/USCbiostats/AnnoQ) An integrated and interactive platform for large-scale genetic variant annotation. </br>

 In addition, we also use this organization to warehouse other information, such as guidelines for software development and materials from previous seminars, etc. For example, we run a seminar series known as the "Happy Scientist", to ensure that we are happy, not sad.
-You can find these [here;](https://github.com/USCbiostats/software-dev/tree/master/happy_scientist)
+You can find these [here.](https://github.com/USCbiostats/software-dev/tree/master/happy_scientist)

 ![HScollage_edit](https://github.com/USCbiostats/.github/assets/7833774/59c09a46-2e2a-43a9-99c3-fbd28645d62c)